JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 Meanwhile, using folder structure to represent site structure has limits.
 It took me a while to realize that the single file [`tag-pages.njk`](https://github.com/JanMiksovsky/eleventy-base-blog/blob/main/content/tag-pages.njk) isn't just a template for a tag page; an embedded block of JavaScript at the top of the file appears to also generate the collection of pages like `tags/second-tag/index.html`.

-In contrast, the Origami `site.ori` file shown earlier includes an explicit definition of the `tags/` area.
+In contrast, the Origami `site.ori` file shown earlier includes an explicit definition of the `tags` area.

 ### Inlining CSS